Premier League title race: Who has the best run-in?

 Should City win both, the FA Cup final takes place on 3 June and the Champions League semi-finals are scheduled for 9/10 and 16/17 May, before the final in Istanbul on 10 June.

-Data company Nielsen's Gracenote has used its Euro Club Index to work out the percentage chance each side have of winning their remaining Premier League matches.
+Data company Nielsen's Gracenote has worked out the percentage chance each side have of winning their remaining Premier League matches, according to it's Euro Club Index formula.

 |Remaining fixtures